jaykilleen/adnatjk/README.md

 If this is your first time installing Ruby or Ruby on Rails then please follow [Chris from Gorails' excellent guide](https://gorails.com/setup/ubuntu/18.04).

-After cloning, and validating your dependcies please follow these steps:
+After cloning, and validating your dependencies please follow these steps:
 `bundle install`
 `yarn install --check-files`

+You will need to create a file `config/master.key` and paste/save this text `1e051083153e89ff311b1b4d32041107` in that file.
+**Note:** This is a _challenge_ app.
+If you plan to clone and use this app yourself then you **MUST** regenerate the credentials and master.key.
+Follow the steps below to regenerate a `credentials.yml.enc` and `master.key`.

-Delete the `credentials.yml.enc` file/
+Delete the `credentials.yml.enc` file.
-Regenerate a new `credentials.yml.enc` and `master.key` by running the command `EDITOR=vim rails credentials:edit`
+Regenerate a new `credentials.yml.enc` and `master.key` by running the command `EDITOR=vim rails credentials:edit`.

 ## Database creation and seeding

 You should now be ready to create your database, migrate the tables and seed with seed data.
 The `database.yml` has been setup to use your default `postgres` username and password.

 `rails db:setup`